Today's Bible Reading: Ephesians 5

 Be very careful, then, how you live-not as unwise but as wise, making the most of every opportunity, because the days are evil.
 Therefore do not be foolish, but understand what the Lord's will is.
 Do not get drunk on wine, which leads to debauchery.
 Instead, be filled with the Spirit, speaking to one another with psalms, hymns, and songs from the Spirit.
 Sing and make music from your heart to the Lord, always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ.
 (Ephesians 5:8-20)

 Reflecting and Thinking

 God's eternal purpose is not theoretical.
-If God's intention to bring together lots of different kinds of people in the church, recognizing Jesus' Lordship, reflecting Jesus' power, presence, and fullness, and reconciled with a peace only Jesus brings, that purpose is not only theological.
+God's intention to bring together lots of different kinds of people in the church, recognizing Jesus' Lordship, reflecting Jesus' power, presence, and fullness, people reconciled with a peace that only Jesus brings, is not only theological.
 God's purpose is practical.
-It is for life.
-Doctrine has not value unless it is applied to life.
+It is a guide for life in this world.
+Doctrine has no value unless it is applied to life.
 If what we believe does not influence how we live, why believe anything?
 The last three chapters of Ephesians give us insights into God's plan for our lives.